How Much Value Does a New Roof Add

 Wood shingles are thin pieces of wood that are cut into a uniform shape and size.
 Wood shakes are similar but are usually hand-cut and have a more rustic look.
 Wood shingles and shakes add a natural look to your home but require more maintenance than other types of roofing.
 They're also susceptible to fire, rot, and insect damage.
 Wood shingles typically last between 20 and 30 years with proper maintenance, but they cost much more than asphalt shingles on average.

 Metal roofing is one of the most durable options on the market and can last up to 50 years with proper maintenance.
 Metal roofs are also fireproof, energy-efficient, and great for severe weather.
 Despite what you may have heard, they're also relatively quiet in the rain with the proper insulation.
-However, they're one of the more expensive roofing materials, and their initial cost can be three to four times that of asphalt shingles.
+However, they're one of the more expensive roofing materials, and the initial cost of metal roofs can be three to four times that of asphalt shingles.
 Metal roofs are also a bit more challenging to install, so labor costs will be slightly higher than shingles.

 Tile, clay, or cement